shopsys/shopsys/docs/model/introduction-to-model-architecture.md

 Model is a system of abstractions that describes selected aspect of a domain.

 Domain is a sphere of knowledge or activity we build application logic around.
-The domain of Shopsys Framework is ecommerce.
+The domain of Shopsys Platform is ecommerce.

 !!! note
-    In Shopsys Framework, we also use the term domain for another concept which is an instance of eshop data accessible through an individual url address.
+    In Shopsys Platform, we also use the term domain for another concept which is an instance of eshop data accessible through an individual url address.
     You can read more about this meaning of a domain in [Domain, Multidomain, Multilanguage](../introduction/domain-multidomain-multilanguage.md).

 Each domain has its logic which is the higher level rules for how objects of the domain model interact with one another.

-Domain model of Shopsys Framework is located in [`Shopsys\FrameworkBundle\Model`](https://github.com/shopsys/framework/tree/master/src/Model).
+Domain model of Shopsys Platform is located in [`Shopsys\FrameworkBundle\Model`](https://github.com/shopsys/framework/tree/master/src/Model).
 Its concept is to separate behavior and properties of objects from its persistence.
 This separation is suitable for code reusability, easier testing and it fulfills the Single Responsibility Principle.